Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 Which means the stick length in grid G' is smaller than the stick length in grid G:

-In SR, the short answer to these two does-it-really questions is yes, while the long answer is:
+In SR, the short answer to these two does-it-really questions is yes, but only with respect to some grid, and not in and of themselves.

 The measurements are relative: they don't depend solely on the thing itself.
 The measurements depend both on the thing itself, and on how the thing is moving through a specific grid.